Introduction: GoPro-Mars-rover From Old Tyco RC Rebound 4x4

 It's a bit tricky to insert the nuts all the way down into the hexagonal bores, but here's the trick:

-Repeat for all three bolts and nuts
+Repeat for all three screws and nuts

 Step 10: Print the Camera Case